 - New tabs you open from a link in your current tab;

 - New tabs you open via Ctrl+T or by clicking on “+”.

 By default, when you open new tabs from a link in your current tab, the tabs will open “After related tabs”.
 What this means is that the new tabs will share a “parent-child” relationship – if you Ctrl+Click a link in your current tab, the new tab will open next to its “parent”, and if you Ctrl+Click a second link, the new tab will be placed immediately after its “sibling” (see the video below).

 At the same time, new tabs you open via Ctrl+T or by clicking on “+” will have no relationship and will open as the last tab listed in your tab bar.

-Default tab closing behavior in Vivaldi
+Default tab closing behavior

 This logical (we hope!) behavior goes hand in hand with Vivaldi’s default tab closing behavior.
 By default, after closing an active tab, the browser will switch to the related tab in recently used order.